Ranks018/Ranks018/README.md

 - 👋 Hi, I’m Khumiso
 - 👀 I’m interested in improving my coding skills with any coding projects.
-- 🌱 I’m currently learning and have knowledge of JAVA, C# and HTML.
+- 🌱 JAVA, C# and HTML.
 - 💞️ I’m looking to collaborate on any projects(JAVA, C# or HTML related)
 - 📫 Reach out anytime on X - @ranks_101
 - ------------------------ ✨ Thank You ✨ -----------------------------